jstonge/blog/src/posts/typologies.md

 		{/each}
 </div>

-How do groups of people address selfish behaviors with respect to openly available resources.
-How do people self-organize to make sure common-pool resources are sustaible.
-What is the role of top-down institutions in promoting that sustainability.
+How do groups of people address rational (or selfish) behaviors with respect to openly available resources?
+Not so long ago, the commonly held view was that selfish behaviors would inevitably lead to the depletion of common-pool resources.
+The thinking was that everybody would be better off fishing a bit less.
+But since individuals seek to maximize their personal gains, they will end up depleting the resources.
+Thus, top-down institutions were thought to be essentials in promoting sustainability.
+The question was which one; institutions promoting free-market or that of centralized governements who sought to regulate the market.

+Collective action theory offered a third approach on the topic.
+They showed that people are able self-organize to make sure common-pool resources are sustainable, without necessary the need of top-down institutions.
+Collection theory led to a rich literature on public good games, and under which conditions can self-governance can insure the sustainability of common-pool resources.
+That is, how groups can reach optimum group investment.
+Here, the groups are defined as set of individuals that cannot be easily prevented to access shared resources, aka fisheries, forest, and even free and open-source software.

+_refs_: <a href="https://wiki.santafe.edu/images/e/e8/PublicGoods.pdf">[2]</a>,<a href="https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=ef0d07a4cca1d8eaa4c0b8f6bf922b3c18cf5e7f">[3]</a>,<a href="https://arxiv.org/pdf/1011.1293">[4]</a>, <a href="https://royalsocietypublishing.org/doi/full/10.1098/rsif.2012.0997">[5]</a>

 WIP